 \subsection{The centraliser lattice}

-It would be useful to combine all the local decomposition lattices of $G$ (which are not necessarily individually preserved by the action of $G$) into a single Boolean algebra admitting a $G$-action.
-There are two difficulties here: one is that C-stability may not be well-behaved under intersections, and the other is that we need a unified notion of complementation.
-To avoid the first difficulty and overcome the second, we restrict our attention to locally C-stable groups in the sense of \S\ref{qstabsec}.
-Recall from Proposition~\ref{prop:locallyQstable} that these are precisely the \tdlc groups with trivial quasi-centre and no non-trivial abelian locally normal subgroups.
-The resulting lattice will not be a sublattice of $\lnorm(G)$ in general (because the join operation is different), but it arises from the structure lattice in a natural way.
+It would be useful to combine all the local decomposition lattices of $(G,U)$ (which are not necessarily individually preserved by the action of $G$) into a single Boolean algebra admitting a $G$-action.
+There are two difficulties here: one is that the property of having trivial quasi-centre may not be well-behaved under intersections, and the other is that we need a unified notion of complementation.
+To avoid the first difficulty and overcome the second, we restrict our attention to locally C-stable Hecke pairs $(G,U)$ in the sense of \S\ref{qstabsec}.
+Recall from Theorem~\ref{thm:locallyCstable} that under the assumption that $U$ is residually finite, these are precisely the Hecke pairs with trivial quasi-centre and no non-trivial abelian locally normal subgroups.
+The resulting lattice will not be a sublattice of $\lnorm(G,U)$ in general (because the join operation is different), but it arises from the structure lattice in a natural way.